zazaho/SimImg/README.md

 Some of the selection criteria have additional parameters that you can play with.

-Each condition has a **Must Match** checkbox.
-If this is switched on, only those pairs that satisfy this condition are considered matches.
+Each filter has a **Must Match** checkbox.
+If this is switched on, only those pairs that satisfy this filter are considered matches.
 Note that:

-1) **Must Match** has no effect if only one condition is active.
+1) **Must Match** has no effect if only one filter is active.

-2) If some condition(s) have **Must Match** set, other conditions without **Must Match** have no effect.
+2) If some filter(s) have **Must Match** set, other filters without **Must Match** have no effect.

-3) When multiple conditions are active and no **Must Match** is set, two images are considered a matching pair if any of the conditions is satisfied.
+3) When multiple filters are active and no **Must Match** is set, two images are considered a matching pair if any of the conditions is satisfied.

 The actual use is to be able to better drill down the list.
-For example it allows to show only those groups that have similar colours **and** are taken with the same camera by switch on **Must Match** for both conditions.
+For example it allows to show only those groups that have similar colours **and** are taken with the same camera by switching on **Must Match** for both filters.

 # What matching groups are shown?
-When the program starts, there are no active conditions and thumbnails of all files are shown in a grid sorted by filename.
+When the program starts, there are no active filters and thumbnails of all files are shown in a grid sorted by filename.

 Once some filters are activated or changed the display will be